HomeDing/homeding.github.io/dev/elementclass.md

 Some Element implementations will only require to implement the setting parameters given from the configuration and others also may react to actions to trigger a functionality or to modify a dynamic property of the Element.

+The set function must return `true` when a property is known to the element and was handled.

 #### Examples:

 - The ButtonElement only needs to process the properties for the setup of the implementation